Share this post on:

 On the contrary, they think—and worry—a lot!

-They also tend to fear making important decisions, although, at the same time, they resist having anyone else make decisions for them.
+They also tend to fear making important decisions, although they resist having anyone else make them for them.

 They want to avoid being controlled but are also afraid of taking responsibility in a way that might put them “in the line of fire.”